mukisoomar/cdf-workshop/README.md

 ******
-### Enrich Click Events with User information for downstream analysis
+### Enrich Clickstream Events with User Information for Downstream Analysis

 In this lab, we will configure some more processors to enrich the in-flight streaming data with user information.
 For this we will use the user table in the hive database we created in the previous lab.